mrdominguez/parallel-ssh-scp/README.md

      -timeout : Timeout value for Expect (default: 20 seconds) -threads : Number of concurrent processes (default: 10) -scp : Copy <source_path> from local host to @remote_hosts:<target_path>
        -tolocal : Copy @remote_hosts:<source_path> to <target_path> in local host
                   The remote hostnames will be appended to <target_path> as a directory If permissions allow it, non-existent local directories will be created -multiauth : Always authenticate when password prompted (default: single authentication attempt) -r : Recursively copy entire directories
-     -d : Target path (default: $HOME)
+       -target : Target path (default: $HOME)
        -meter : Display scp progress (default: disabled) -tcount : Number of forked processes before throttling (default: 25) -ttime : Throttling time (default: 5 seconds)
      -o : (Not defined) Buffer the output and display it after command completion